 Having been in Venture as an associate for >7 months I get a lot of the same questions, week over week.
-The "can I buy you coffee because I want to be a VC" is definitely one of the most common occurrences that comes to my inbox frequently, mostly from students from top-tier MBA programs, bankers and big-4 consultants.
+The "can I buy you coffee because I want to be a VC" is definitely one of the most common occurrences that come to my inbox frequently, mostly from students from top-tier MBA programs, bankers, and big-4 consultants.

 This post is about how I got my job at FundersClub and insights for the ones that are interested in becoming Venture Investors themselves.
 I absolutely love my job and have found my calling in life.
 This is what I plan on doing for the foreseeable future.

 If you follow FundersClub or my blog, you know that we were sourcing for a new Venture Associate since December.
 After rejecting 700 candidates, we finally found the perfect applicant that accepted the offer and will join FC in a few weeks.
 Thank you, if you applied!

 First, you sell money, then you sell jobs into the companies you fund.
 The best companies will always have competitive rounds and we play to win.

 If you don't have experience in sales, BD, or recruiting (which is pure sales), an engineering background can also be extremely resourceful if you want to break into VC, especially if you have transitioned from a software engineer into product management at a large public tech companies AND startups.

 <blockquote class="twitter-tweet"><p lang="pt" dir="ltr"><a href="https://twitter.com/willgadea?ref_src=twsrc%5Etfw">@willgadea</a> VC is a sales profession.</p>— Bill Gurley (@bgurley) <a href="https://twitter.com/bgurley/status/690662880174149633?ref_src=twsrc%5Etfw">January 22, 2016</a></blockquote><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>